 Anti inflammatory Drugs should definitely NOT be used if

-ALTERNATIVES to Anti inflammatory drugs
+ALTERNATIVES to anti inflammatory drugs and the iatrogenic illness they cause.

 Rather, consider using ice as a topical treatment and